SPBarbu/MIPS-Pipelined-Processor/README.md

 Created by Stefan Barbu, Michael Frajman and Shi Tong Li

 ## Instructions for running the code:
+- Write the desired assembly code (in binary) inside the "program.txt" file.
-- To compile and run the code run the instruction: `source pipelined_processor.tcl`.
+- To compile and run the code run the instruction: `source pipelined_processor.tcl` in modelsim.
 The `pipelined_processor.tcl` file contains all the commands for compilation and signal instantiation.
 - The starting clock cycle needs to start on 0, not 1.
 The clock goes from low to high and must start from 0 to not skip a cycle.
 - To reset the program you have to run it again with no `program.txt` file, the memory array defaults to "0" unless a line is read in.